riazvm/bosh-addon-tkgi-airgapped/README.md

 ## What does this do?

 Allows you to set ethtool properties such as Ring buffer values.
 Defaults to bumping Rx/Tx to 400.
+Allows to change the MTU size on the eth0 interface

 ## How do I install it?